Application Hearing

 Before the hearing, take the order to the registry to be “vetted”.
 This means that the registry staff will have a look at it to make sure it is in the proper form.
 The registry staff will make a note on the order that it has been vetted.

-In some cases the judge or master may initial your application (Rule 13-1(4)).
+In some cases the judge or associate judge may initial your application (Rule 13-1(4)).
 You can file that initialed document in the court registry and it has the same effect as a formal court order.
 This saves you the steps of drafting the order and getting signatures from the other parties.

-1. If the judge or master does not sign the order in chambers, one of the parties must draft the order (Form 35).
+1. If the judge or associate judge does not sign the order in chambers, one of the parties must draft the order (Form 35).
 Any party can draft the order.
 Usually the party who won the application will draft the order, but if one party has a lawyer, that lawyer might agree to draft the order.
 In some cases the court might rely on Rule 13-1(15) and ask the registry to draft the order

 As a final step, you file the signed order in the court registry.